 Submitted: 25 October 2021; Revised: 9 December 2021; Accepted: 14 December 2021; Published online first: 27 December 2021

-Currently, regulatory agencies in most of the world have established the requirements to establish biosimilarity between two biological products.
+Currently, regulatory agencies in most of the world have established the requirements to achieve biosimilarity between two biological products.
 However, there is no mandatory legal obligation to perform quality or clinical studies that directly compare the biosimilar versus originator products in the post-approval period.
 Loss of biosimilarity over time could have important implications for the way in which regulators and healthcare providers handle safety surveillance, product naming, interchangeability, and medical records.
 Thus, biosimilars introduce new challenges because two products that were initially deemed biosimilar (or interchangeable) could each undergo unique patterns of variation resulting in two products that are no longer biosimilar (nor interchangeable).
 In this context, it would be essential that regulatory agencies adopt measures to minimize the risk of possible adverse events or lack of efficacy of treatments with biologicals, such as to determine extended biosimilarity and interchangeability standards and to strengthen pharmacovigilance systems.